ankitaduttagupta/ankitaduttagupta/README.md

 Engineering Grad (Electrical) of 2020 and  an aspiring Data Scientist currently placed in Mumbai!
 Curious to understand systems at the fundamental level.
 Working towards building robust and efficient Machine Learning, Data Science and NLP related applications.
-Beside's programming, I enjoy eating food and traveling.
+Beside's programming, I am a foodie and also have a greenthumb!

   <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />